inayatrahimdev/Personal-Finance-Dashboard/README.md

 # Contact
 For any questions or suggestions, feel free to contact me:

-•Name: Inayat Rahim
+Name: Inayat Rahim
-•Email: inayatrahim006@gmail.com
+Email: inayatrahim006@gmail.com
-•LinkedIn: Inayat Rahim
+LinkedIn: Inayat Rahim

 Thank you for visiting the Personal Finance Dashboard repository!
 If you found this project useful, please consider giving it a star ⭐️.

-Fork the repository